 - The Ultimate Soccer Guide from Udemy.com has over 200 hundred positive reviews from people who have completed the course and seen the difference it can make.

-Both these courses offer extensive soccer training advice that is great for both beginners and more advanced players and can simply just be fun to work through together as parent and child.
+This course offers extensive soccer training advice that is great for both beginners and more advanced players and can simply be fun to work through together as parent and child.
 Practicing and even learning together through one of these courses can be great for you both.

 Another way you can practice with your child is to take the advice of your child’s soccer coach.

 A good coach will give your child things to work on and practice each week.
 Take the time to work on these things with your child.
 Even if you aren’t great at them yourself, don’t worry!
 Your child will just love having you there working on the training program with you.

 Ask the coach how your child can improve and how you as a parent can help.
 I’m sure they’ll have plenty of advice and tips to offer.

 And remember to take time just to play for fun with your child.
 Don’t make every second or training an intense practice time.
 Spend time just kicking the ball around and enjoying yourself.